Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-02.md

 // Optionally map also provides the index of the item and the array itself const newArray = array.map((item, index, arr) => { ... })

+// The callback is responsible for transforming the item and returning the transformed value
+// Here all items are formatted and returned. const newArray = array.map((item) => item.toFixed(2))
 ```

 Here's a practical example: